 * DistaffCounterpart: Flight Officer Joan "Worrals" Worralson of the Women's Auxiliary Air Force appeared in a number of stories between 1941 and 1950.
 She was created largely to encourage girls to become pilots.

 * FrothyMugsOfWater: The ''Biggles'' stories were originally written for adults.
-When they were republished for children, references to whisky were changed to lemonade.
-Pilots would willingly risk their lives on dangerous missions when offered the reward of a crate of lemonade.
-(It was whiskey in the original version.)
+When they were republished for children, references to whisky were changed to lemonade -- so pilots would willingly risk their lives on dangerous missions when offered the reward of a crate of lemonade.

 * KidHero: Biggles is a borderline example, being eight months shy of his claimed seventeen years when he arrives as NewMeat at the Air Training School in ''Biggles Learns To Fly''.
 Most of the franchise is set some time after he reaches adulthood, however.